karvendhanm/disaster_response/README.md

 ## Results<a name="results"></a>

-1) I was able to categorize messages with over 95% accuracy with respect to all categories expect a couple where the accuracy was around 80%.
+1) I was able to categorize messages with around 90% accuracy with respect to all categories expect four categories where the accuracy is around 80%.

 ## Code Execution Instruction <a name="samplecode"></a>